gi-dellav/rocketup/rocketup/content/posts/beating_uttt.md

 ---

-For the WeightedUTTT evalution function, we'll use this list of parameters:
+For the WeightedUTTT evalution function, we'll use this list of parameters, :

 - `take_cell`: add if the move will complete a metacell
 - `take_double_cell`: add if placing here will make a compleatable 2-in-a-row in that metacell